Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Retro Branching

 \secInLine{Original full episode transitions} In the original full \ac{bnb} episode, the next node visited is chosen by the node selection policy from amongst any of the open nodes in the tree.
 This is done independently of the brancher, which observes state information related only to the current focus node and the status of the global bounds.
 As such, the transitions of the `full episode' are partially observable to the brancher, and it will therefore have the challenging task of needing to aggregate over unobservable states in external sub-trees to predict the long-term values of states and actions.

-\secInLine{Retrospectively constructed trajectory transitions (retro branching)} To address the partial observability of the full episode, we retrospectively construct multiple trajectories where all sequential states in a given trajectory are within the same sub-tree, \ins{and where the trajectory's terminal state is chosen from amongst the as yet unchosen fathomed sub-tree leaves (see Figure \ref{fig:subtree_episodes_construction}).
-Concretely, during training, we first solve the instance as usual with the \ac{rl} brancher and any node selection heuristic.
+\secInLine{Retrospectively constructed trajectory transitions (retro branching)} To address the partial observability of the full episode, we retrospectively construct multiple trajectories where all sequential states in a given trajectory are within the same sub-tree, and where the trajectory's terminal state is chosen from amongst the as yet unchosen fathomed sub-tree leaves.
+A visualisation of our approach is shown in Figure \ref{fig:subtree_episodes_construction}.
+Concretely, during training, we first solve the instance as usual with the \ac{rl} brancher and any node selection heuristic to form the `original episode'.
 When the instance is solved, rather than simply adding the originally observed \ac{mdp}'s transitions to the \ac{dqn} replay buffer, we retrospectively construct multiple trajectory paths through the search tree.
 This construction process is done by starting at the highest level node not yet added to a trajectory, selecting an as yet unselected fathomed leaf in the sub-tree rooted at said node using some `construction heuristic' (see Section \ref{sec:results_and_discussion}), and using this root-leaf pair as a source-destination with which to construct a path (a `retrospective trajectory').
 This process is iteratively repeated until each eligible node in the original search tree has been added to one, and only one, retrospective trajectory.
 The transitions of each trajectory are then added to the experience replay buffer for learning.
-Note that retrospective trajectories are only needed during training, therefore retro branching agents have no additional inference-time overhead.}
+Note that retrospective trajectories are only used during training, therefore retro branching agents have no additional inference-time overhead.